Best time to sell Calgary

 What Each Season Actually Looks Like for Calgary Sellers

 These patterns reflect Calgary's historical MLS activity by season.
-Individual results depend on property type, price range, neighbourhood, and current inventory - use this as context, not a calendar.
+Individual results depend on property type, price range, neighbourhood, and current inventory - use this as a starting point, not a calendar.

 Spring (March-May) - Highest buyer activity, most competition